dslab-epfl/svshi/README.md

-┌── app_library - Contains installed apps, their bindings and the physical structure at the latest installation time ├── assignments - Contains group address assignments for KNX communication objects ├── core - ETS project parser, bindings generator and apps compiler/verifier (Scala sbt project) ├── generated - Contains generated but not yet installed apps and their bindings ├── generator - Python app generator (Python module) ├── runtime - Runs the installed apps and keeps the system in sync with KNX (Python module) ├── verification - Manipulates the apps' source code to generate a file useful for the verification and for the runtime (Python module)
+┌── app_library - Contains installed apps, their bindings and the physical structure at the latest installation time ├── assignments - Contains group address assignments for KNX communication objects ├── core - ETS project parser, bindings generator and apps compiler/verifier (Scala sbt project) ├── generated - Contains generated but not yet installed apps, their bindings and the latest physical structure ├── generator - Python app generator (Python module) ├── runtime - Runs the installed apps and keeps the system in sync with KNX (Python module) ├── verification - Manipulates the apps' source code to generate a file useful for the verification and for the runtime (Python module)